AnnaNCS/scheduling_algorithms/README.md

 The main goal of this project was to:

-* Overview, Implement, and Compaire the algorithms
+* Overview, Implement, and Compare the algorithms
 * The comparisson of the algorithms will display cases in which each algorithm is at its best efficiency.
 Metrics such as time and speed will be compaired.